janetschel/janetschel/README.md

 - 🤔 Interested?
 Visit my [website](https://janetschel.com/) for more details

-- 📚 I also have a Blog.. read more on [here](https://janetschel.com/#/blog) for more details
+- 📚 I also have a Blog.. read more on [here](https://janetschel.com/#/blog) if you want to

 - 📫 Visit me on [XING](https://www.xing.com/profile/Jan_Etschel/cv)